On the global uniqueness for the Einstein-Maxwell-scalar field system with a cosmological constant. Part 3: Mass inflation and extendibility of the solutions: Introduction

 we can bound the field $\frac{\theta}{\lambda}$ at the Cauchy horizon.
 This allows us to prove that the solution of the first order system extends, non-uniquely, to a classical solution beyond the Cauchy horizon (Theorem~\ref{para-la}).
 We then show that this solution corresponds to a classical solution of the Einstein equations extending beyond the Cauchy horizon (Theorem~\ref{fine}).
 The metric for this solution is $C^1$ and such that $r\in C^2$ and $\partial_u\partial_v\Omega$ (see~\eqref{metric}) exists and is continuous (Remark~\ref{fail}).
 However, we emphasize that the metric does not have to be $C^2$, in spite of the Kretschmann curvature scalar being bounded.
 To the best of our knowledge, these are the first results where the generic existence of extensions as solutions of the Einstein equations is established.

-It should be noted that these results, while valid for all signs of the cosmological constant $\Lambda$, only provide evidence against the strong cosmic censorship conjecture in the case $\Lambda > 0$ (see the discussion in the Introduction of Part~1).
+It should be noted that these results, while valid for all signs of the cosmological constant $\Lambda$, only provide evidence against the strong cosmic censorship conjecture in the case $\Lambda > 0$, since, as discussed above, only in this case does one expect an exponential decay of perturbations along the event horizon, even in the absence of symmetry assumptions.

 In summary, for a given $\Psi$ and $cu^s\leq\zeta_0(u)\leq Cu^s$, the behavior of the solution at the Cauchy horizon depends on the value of $s$ as described in the following figure.
+The lines represent the limits of the various strict inequalities above.

 In Appendix~\ref{appendix-2} we explain how $\Psi$ depends on the physical parameters $r_+$, $r_-$ and $\Lambda$.
 In particular, $\Psi$ is a function of $\frac{r_+}{r_-}$ and $\frac{\Lambda r_-^2}3$.

 {\bf Acknowledgments.} The authors thank M.~Dafermos for bringing the {\em Epilogue}\/ of~\cite{DafermosBlack} to their attention.